 - Salt: Salt is an important ingredient in baking because it enhances the other flavors.

-To make the filling, you will combine all of the above ingredients (except for the butter) in a large bowl.
+To make the filling, combine the halved cherries and other filling ingredients in a large bowl.
 Stir to mix, but don’t worry if you still see a few bits of cornstarch or sugar on the cherries.
-You’ll be able to more fully combine the filling ingredients after it rests for a few minutes.
-Set the bowl aside while you make the pie crust and the cherries will start to release some of their juices.
+You’ll be able to more fully combine the filling ingredients after it rests for a few minutes and the cherries start to release their juices.

 I love to make a homemade pie crust for this pie because you can’t beat the taste and texture of a flaky, buttery from scratch crust.
-My method for making homemade crust is really easy.
-Even if you are new to making pie crust, I promise you can make this recipe!
+My method for making homemade crust is really easy and doesn’t require you to chill the dough before rolling it out.
+Even if you are new to making pie crust, I promise you can make this pie crust recipe!

 This pie crust recipe makes enough for both a bottom and top pie crust.
 Divide the dough in half and shape each half into a round disk.
 Refrigerate one of the disks to use in a few minutes when you make the top pie crust.
 Roll the other disk out for the bottom crust.
 Wrap it around your rolling pin and transfer it to your pie dish.

 Give the cherry filling another stir.
 Use a slotted spoon to transfer the cherries to the pie crust, leaving any juices in the bowl to discard.
-The first time I made this pie I made the mistake of adding all of the juices to the pie and the filling was way too liquidy (you might notice this in some of the photos).
-When I continued to test this recipe, I found that if you leave the extra juices behind, your pie will be perfect.
+Leaving the juices behind ensures that the filling sets up without being too liquidy.

-Dot the filling with a few small pieces of butter.
-Roll out the other disk of dough for the top pie crust.
-You can place the top crust on whole – be sure to cut a few slits in the top crust to let steam escape as it bakes.
+- Lattice Crust: Roll out the other disk of dough for the top pie crust.
+You can place the top crust on whole, cutting a few slits in the top crust to let steam escape as it bakes.
 Or you can make a lattice pie crust.
 See my Apple Pie Recipe for a step by step photo tutorial of how to make a lattice pie crust.
-If you prefer to use a store-bought pie crust, you can make a crumble topping for the top of the pie, using my Cherry Crumble Pie recipe.
+If you prefer to use a store-bought bottom pie crust, you can make a crumble topping for the top of the pie, using my Cherry Crumble Pie recipe.

 After assembling the pie, refrigerate it for 20 to 30 minutes while your oven preheats.
 This chilling time helps to make sure the crust is cold when it goes into the oven, which will give you a flakier crust.